Leprosy: Stigma

-Despite now effective treatment and education efforts, leprosy stigma continues to be problematic in developing countries where the disease is common.
+Despite effective treatment and education efforts, leprosy stigma remains problematic in developing countries where the disease is common.
 Leprosy is most common amongst impoverished populations where social stigma is likely to be compounded by poverty.
-Fears of ostracism, loss of employment, or expulsion from family and society may contribute to a delayed diagnosis and treatment.
+Fears of ostracism, job loss, or expulsion from family and society may contribute to a delayed diagnosis and treatment.

 Folk beliefs, lack of education, and religious connotations of the disease continue to influence social perceptions of those affected in many parts of the world.
 In Brazil, for example, folklore holds that leprosy is a disease transmitted by dogs, or that it is associated with sexual promiscuity, or that it is a punishment for sins or moral transgressions (distinct from other diseases and misfortunes, which are in general thought of as being according to the will of God).
 Socioeconomic factors also have a direct impact.
 Lower-class domestic workers who are often employed by those in a higher socioeconomic class may find their employment in jeopardy as physical manifestations of the disease become apparent.
 Skin discoloration and darker pigmentation resulting from the disease also have social repercussions.

 In extreme cases in northern India, leprosy is equated with an "untouchable" status that "often persists long after individuals with leprosy have been cured of the disease, creating lifelong prospects of divorce, eviction, loss of employment, and ostracism from family and social networks."